-Cetina River springs at an altitude of 385m in the north-western slopes of Dinara mountain range near the village of Cetina, 7 km north of Vrlika, in the very heart of Central Dalmatia.
+Cetina River springs at an altitude of 385m in the north-western slopes of the Dinara mountain range near the village of Cetina, 7 km north of Vrlika, in the very heart of Central Dalmatia.
 It flows into the Adriatic Sea in the small seaside town of Omis, 20 km south of Split.

-The first part of the Cetina Rafting Trip is easy and it basically takes lots of paddling.
-No previous rafting experience is needed.
-Even children aged 7 years and older, accompanied by parents, can participate.
-Clean air, crystal clear water full of fish and the Mediterranean climate guarantee pure wellbeing.
+The first part of the Cetina rafting route is easy and it takes lots of paddling.
+Fresh air, crystal clear water full of fish and the Mediterranean climate guarantee pure wellbeing.
 There are several stops during the rafting trip, where you can swim and relax.

-Along the Cetina River is about 10 ancient and medieval fortresses (forts, historic cities).
-The impressive canyon of Cetina was one of the location where the western movie "Winnetou" (1963) with famous Pierre Brice was filmed.
+There are about 10 ancient and medieval fortresses (forts, historic cities) along the Cetina River.
+The impressive canyon of Cetina was one of the locations where the western movie "Winnetou" (1963) with famous Pierre Brice was filmed.